permutationlock/emscripten_c_examples/resizable_raylib/README.md

 Recompiling, everything should work as expected and the window should resize on web!

-If you want to have the canvas completely fill the browser window and eliminate any white edges, simply add the following header tag to `static/index.html`:
+If we want to have the canvas completely fill the browser window and eliminate any white edges, we can simply add the following header tag to `static/index.html`:

 ```HTML